Tesmi-Develop/luau-thread/README.md

 const module = Thread.getModuleByTree(root, parts);
 ```

-Then, we can spawn it, and wait for it to finish:
+Afterwards, we can spawn the module and wait for it to finish:
 ```ts
 const identifier = Thread.spawn(module, 1);
 Thread.join(identifier);